dhui808/azure-ai-certifications/ai-900/computer-vision.md

 * describe: generates a description of an image in human readable language with complete sentences.
 * detect: Performs object detection on the specified image.
 Returns the bounding boxex.
 Does npot provide tags, descriptions, or celebrity recognition.
 * read: for OCR to extract text from an image.
+The Read API supports multi-page OCR for PDFs and TIFFs, returning structured text with bounding boxes for each line and word.

 ### Face API REST Operations
 * detect: Detect human faces in an image, return face rectangles, and optionally with faceIds, landmarks,